Women Against State Pension Inequality

-Women Against State Pension Inequality (WASPI) is a voluntary UK-based organisation founded in 2015 that campaigns against the way in which the state pension age for men and women was equalised.
-They call for the millions of women affected by the change to receive compensation.
+Women Against State Pension Inequality (WASPI) is a voluntary UK-based organisation founded in 2015 that campaigns against the way in which the state pension ages for men and women were equalised.
+Formerly, women got a pension five years earlier than men.
+They say that the change was badly communicated, and call for compensation for the millions of women adversely affected by the change to equal pension ages.